 Skip to content

-Medicare AEP Marketing Strategies for Agents: The Operator's Playbook
+Medicare AEP Marketing Strategies for Agents: The 2026 Playbook

 Medicare AEP marketing strategies for agents fail for one predictable reason: agents start in October.
 By then the Annual Enrollment Period is already live, every competitor is bidding on the same beneficiaries, and there’s no time left to build, test, or get materials approved.
 AEP is a calendar problem before it’s a marketing problem.
 Win the calendar and the economics follow.

 The Annual Enrollment Period runs October 15 to December 7 every year.
+AEP 2026 (October 15 – December 7, 2026) enrolls beneficiaries into plan year 2027.
 That’s 54 days when the highest-intent Medicare audience of the year is actively shopping.
 The work that decides your AEP happens in the four months before that window.

 Phase Window What you do